isc-projects/bind9/doc/arm/reference.rst

 ``transfers-in``
    The maximum number of inbound zone transfers that can be running concurrently.
 The default value is ``10``.
-Increasing ``transfers-in`` may speed up the convergence of slave zones, but it also may increase the load on the local system.
+Increasing ``transfers-in`` may speed up the convergence of secondary zones, but it also may increase the load on the local system.

 ``transfers-out``